 A 16-year study by the Harvard School of Public Health involving 11,711 men showed that moderate wine drinkers that suffer from high blood pressure are 30% less likely to get a heart attack than those that do not drink.
-(If you have a history of heart disease, you may want to check with you local urgent care doctors).
 The findings of this study were published in the Annals of Internal Medicine in 2007.

 Reduces Risk Of Heart Disease